 Beforehand, romance, funny animals, Westerns and monsters were the major attractions of his publications.

-Not only are many rare sketches, split screens and unpublished art at display here, but also many movie stills, a number of collectibles and many behind-the-scenes pictures.
+Not only are many rare sketches, split screens and unpublished art on display here, but also many movie stills, a number of collectibles and many behind-the-scenes pictures.

 There are about 2.000 pictures in excellent print quality to explore here, including rare originals of the Sub-Mariner, Iron Man, The Avengers and the Fantastic Four, to name only a few famous superheroes calling Marvel their home.